bbauska/LFS173x/README.md

     across Aries implementations.
 This will tell you, for example, is AIP 2.0 ready to use in the wild?

-## Lab: The Aries Interop Info Website {#lab-the-aries-interop-info-website .unnumbered}
+## Lab: The Aries Interop Info Website

 In this lab, you will check out the Aries Interop Info website, learn how to navigate beyond the front page and use the Allure reports to